allenai/S2AFF/README.md

 Then you need to install `pytorch` as per instructions here: https://pytorch.org/get-started/locally/

-If you run into cryptic errors about GCC on macOS while installing the requirments, try this instead:
+If you run into cryptic errors about GCC on macOS while installing the requirements, try this instead:
 ```bash
 CFLAGS='-stdlib=libc++' pip install -e .
 ```

 ## Models Download

-To obtain the training data and models, run this command after the package is installed (from inside the `S2AFF` directory):
+To get the models, run this command after the package is installed (from inside the `S2AFF` directory):
 ```[Expected download size is about 3.4 GiB]```

 `aws s3 sync --no-sign-request s3://ai2-s2-research-public/s2aff-release data/`